loopstick/Mechatronics-CCA-Spring-2018/README.md

 - Demonstrate working minimal viable project
 - Work

-### End of Semester Schedule
-- April 25: Final projects: Critique and deadline unless participating in Interface Show
-- Monday May 1 at 11:59pm: Deadline for entry in the Interface Show
-- Saturday May 6 at 4pm: Deadline for Interface Show installation
-- May 6 Interface show
+### Week 14: Tuesday, April 25, 2017
+- Course evaluations April 24 (12:00am) - May 10 (11:59pm)
+- Final project critique
+- Homework: Project writeup
 	- Project writeup due May 8 9am, all on Github
 		- Describe goals of project briefly
 		- Describe how, from a technical point of view, your choice of hardware and software achieves that goal
 		- Accurate schematic
 		- Program(s) must be well commented
 			- Each variable must have a meaningful name
 			- Each section (function, code block, loop, whatever) must be explained
 			- All unused variables and code must be removed (debugging code commented out may remain)

-### Week 14: Tuesday, April 25, 2017
-- Course evaluations April 24 (12:00am) - May 10 (11:59pm)
-- Final project critique

 ### Monday May 1 at 11:59pm: Deadline for putting information into the spreadsheet